Design choices and interpretation in the environmental performance calculation

 Frequently askes questions Environmental performance calculation

-The Environmental Performance of Buildings (EPB - MPG in Dutch) calculates the environmental impact of the materials used in a building.
-The 2012 Building Decree makes this calculation mandatory for B&U:
+The Environmental Performance of Buildings (MPG) calculates the environmental impact of the materials used in a building, expressed as a single score.
+The lower the score, the lower the environmental impact.

 The EPB is used to calculate the environmental performance of structures.
 The environmental performance is an important measure of the sustainability of a structure.